 - It brings closure to the iteration timebox, to which many individuals have contributed to provide new value to the business

-- It gives teams an opportunity to show the contributions they have made to the business and to take some satisfaction and pride in their work and the progress they have made
+- It allows team members to demonstrate the contributions they have made and to take some satisfaction and pride in their work

-- It allows stakeholders to see working stories and provide feedback to improve the solution under development
+- It provides an opportunity for the team to receive feedback to improve the solution under development

 The iteration review starts by going over the Iteration Goals and discussing their status.
 It then proceeds with a walk-through of all the committed stories.
 Each completed story is demoed as part of a working, tested system—preferably in a staging environment that closely resembles the production environment.
 Spikes are demonstrated via a presentation of findings.
 Stakeholders provide feedback on the stories that are demoed, which is the primary goal of the review process.

 After the demo, the team reflects on which stories were not completed, if any, and why the team was unable to finish them.
 This discussion usually results in the discovery of impediments or risks, false assumptions, changing priorities, estimating inaccuracies, or over-commitment.
 These findings may lead to further study in the Iteration Retrospective and the identificatoin of improvements to support better planning and execution in future iterations.
 Figure 1 shows an iteration review in action.

 In addition to reflecting how well it did within this latest iteration, the team also determines how it’s progressing toward its Team Program Increment (PI) Objectives.
 It finishes the event by refining the Team Backlog, based on the feedback received, before the next iteration planning event.

 Attendees at the iteration review include:

 - The Agile team, which includes the Product Owner and the Scrum Master

 - Stakeholders who want to see the team’s progress, which may also include other teams.

 Below are some tips for running a successful iteration review event:

 - Limit preparation by team members to about one to two hours.